FrimJo/Portfolio/README.md

 It has working typescript translation, minification and g-zip as well as support for scss.
 And also, generates service-worker for offline use.

-Currently using Lighthouse ('https://developers.google.com/web/tools/lighthouse/') it receives a score of 82 our of 100.
+Currently using Google Lighthouse ('https://developers.google.com/web/tools/lighthouse/') it receives a score of 97 our of 100 (see lighthouse_report.html).

-What to do (se '/lighthouse_report.html'):
-- Use HTTPS/2 instead of HTTP
-- Avoids <link> that delay first paint (/styles.d41d8cd….bundle.css)
+Currently, firefox does not support WebP images.
+The code for using WebP images is commented out.

 ## Development server